ellisez/inject-golang/README.md

 inject-glang --clean
 ```

-## 2. Annotate
+## 2. Annotation

 ### 2.1.
 Disable Annotations
-Use `//@` Adding an exclamation mark at the beginning, which means adding an exclamation mark before the annotation, will not be recognized or parsed by the system.
+Use `// @` Adding an exclamation mark at the beginning, which means adding an exclamation mark before the annotation, will not be recognized or parsed by the system.
 ```go
 // !@proxy
 ```